mariabenhammouda/E20-Processor-Cache-Emulator-/README.md

 # E20-Processor-Cache-Emulator-
 ## Overview
+I created this tool to understand caching better.
+It was instrumental in my exam preparations, where I would manually perform calculations and then cross-reference them with the code.
+I hope it proves helpful to other students as well.
 This repository contains a cache simulator implemented in C++.
 The simulator is capable of simulating both single-level and two-level caches and can execute machine code stored in a binary file.
 The cache simulator supports various cache configurations, including cache size, associativity, and block size.

 ## Usage
 To use the cache simulator, follow these steps: